joaoMiguelInacio/lab-canvas-flappybirds/README.md

       window.alert("LEVEL UP");
 ```

-As levels go up, the distance between the obstacles is reduced and the speed they move towards the player increased.
+As levels go up, the distance between the obstacles is reduced and the speed they move towards the player is increased.

 On Level 2 the obstacleSpeed is 1.25 and distance between obstacles is reduced to 80px.
 On Level 3 the obstacleSpeed is 1.5 and distance between obstacles is reduced to 60px.